What Is Telegraphic Speech? A Dad’s Real Examples + Age Guide

-What is Telegraphic Speech
+Telegraphic Speech Definition

-What’s Telegraphic Speech ?
+What is Telegraphic Speech ?

 At its simplest, it’s your toddler stringing together two (sometimes three) words no extras, just the core meaning.
 Think throw ball instead of Throw the ball, or mama hug instead of Mommy give me a hug.
 This stage typically kicks off between 18 and 24 months or right after single words burst into being.